 JPI Media is owned by former Johnston Press bondholders bought the company, including its more than 200 titles, in a pre-pack administration deal last November.

 US hedge fund Goldentree Asset Management was the majority bondholder of Johnston Press.
-The other bondholders included Caravel Asset Management, Benefit Street Partners and Fidelity.
+The other bondholders included Carval Investors, Benefit Street Partners and Fidelity.